 - Additional Reading

-Warrants are supposed to specify the place(s) to be searched and the item(s) to be seized.
 Nevada police may execute search warrants only between 7:00 AM and 7:00 PM unless the police can show the court good cause otherwise.
-Police have ten (10) days to execute a search warrant.1
+Police have 10 days to execute a search warrant.1

 2. Warrantless Searches

-In certain circumstances, Nevada police do not have to get a search warrant prior to conducting a lawful search.
+In some circumstances, Nevada police do not have to get a warrant prior to conducting a search.
 The following are common exceptions to the warrant rule:

 - Hot pursuit: Police usually do not need to secure a search warrant if a suspected criminal flees the scene of a crime and the police have to enter another’s property in order to chase the suspect.